 Wine.
 Many of you reading that word think of resveratrol and flavonoids.
 Maybe you think of the culture of wine in Europe or Spain.
 Here’s the thing, and I hate to break it to you, but wine is not a health food.
 Alcohol is not a health food!

-If you have one or two glasses of wine a week, it’s probably not going to be really detrimental to your health.
+If you have a glass of wine a week, it’s probably not going to be really detrimental to your health.
 But any more than that, you’re starting to get into an area where it’s not good for your brain.

 It’s worse for women.
 A study done at Harvard showed that women who had one glass of wine every night actually radically increased their risk of breast cancer.

 This is because alcohol increases the wrong kind of estrogen, the kind that is cancer-promoting.
 Higher levels of the wrong kind of estrogen increase women’s risk for breast cancer.

 In fact a recent Cancer Society study found that any alcohol increases your risk of cancer.